 Rebecca Blackwell says

-I'm so happy to hear that you liked this recipe Kayla!
-Thank you so much for taking the time to leave a comment for me!
-I truly appreciate it! xo
+I am so happy to hear that this recipe worked out well for you April!
+Homemade tortillas are one of my favorite things in the world and I just love it when other people try them and love them too!
+Thank you so much for taking the time to leave a comment for me.
+I truly appreciate it!